NYC Condom: Products Offered

 All male condoms and lubricants provided by the NYC Condom Availability Program are rebranded ONE Condom products.
 Previous versions of the NYC Condom were rebranded LifeStyles Condoms.

 Internal Condoms (FC2) [formerly known as the female condom] products are supplied by Veru Inc.

 History

 Six months after the unveiling of the NYC Condom, the city's average monthly condom distribution increased from 1.5 million to more than 3 million condoms per month.

-On Valentine's Day 2011, the New York City Department of Health unveiled a smartphone application which directs the user to the nearest source of free NYC Condoms.
+On Valentine's Day 2011, the New York City Department of Health unveiled a smartphone application directing users to the nearest source of free NYC Condoms.

 A 2012 report found NYC Condoms being smuggled out of the city and illicitly sold for profit in places such as the Dominican Republic.